© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman town of Magiovinium and Roman fort is a scheduled monument protected by Historic England under reference 1006943.
 View the official record →

-Magiovinium is a Romano-British town situated near Dropshort in Buckinghamshire, positioned on Watling Street, the major Roman road connecting London and the Midlands.
+Magiovinium is a Roman fort and associated settlement located near Dropshort in Buckinghamshire, England, situated on Watling Street.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006943.

 Roman town of Magiovinium and Roman fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006943.